Irish Red Ale

 "I brewed this one a month or so ago.
 Half is in the keg (and on tap) and half I just bottled.
 Taste great, the SO likes it so that's good and good reviews by everyone else." - David_H

 Irish Red Ale is mild, moderately malty beer that is best known for its deep reddish copper colour.
 Closely related to English Bitters, it has an initial sweetness and a subtle roasted dryness in the finish.
 An easy-drinking pint.
-The colour comes from the small amount of highly kilned / roasted malt.
+The colour comes from the small amount of highly kilned / roasted malt, in this case roasted barley (500L).
 Use of hops is retrained - just enough to balance out the malt.

 Classic commercial examples include Kilkenny Irish Beer and Smithwick's Irish Ale.

 Try and use the recommended White Labs WLP004 Irish Red Ale or Wyeast 1084 Irish Ale yeasts.
-While something like Fermentis Safale US-05 (Chico) yeast can be substituted and works well, it's just not the same as it's a bit too clean fermenting and lacks some of the complexity.
+While something like Fermentis Safale US-05 (Chico) yeast can be substituted, it's just not the same as it's a bit too clean fermenting and lacks some of the complexity.

 Brew up a batch and let us know how you like it!